nervalo88/ESP8266_INTEX_SPA/README.md

 ## ESP8266_INTEX_SPA

-**!!
-THIS IS WORK IN PROGRESS !!**

-This is a firmware for ESP8266 to expose it to a domotic system (Domoticz, jeedom...).
+This is a firmware for ESP8266 to expose a INTEX SPA to a domotic system (Domoticz, jeedom...).
+Due to the high power consumption of the heater, it is needed to keep it off as much as possible to optimize electricity bill and save our planet.
+As a 1st step, I aimed to start heating the SPA while not at home, thanks to a domotic server.
 I'm personally using domoticz, which will be my test system.
-But this firmware shall be agnostic as the ESP will answser HTTP requests.
+But this firmware shall be agnostic as based on HTTP requests.
 The original PCB of the SPA must be hacked : Add relays to control switches, external DS18B20 for temperature feedback, get status from original PCB outputs.

 ## Hacking the INTEX SPA
 DISCLAIMER : of course, the warranty would void after you do this hack.